vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

       ```
     <!-- /* cSpell:enable */ -->

-1. Connect to admin context of the workload cluster using the following commands and validate the ako pod status.
+1. Connect to admin context of the Shared Service cluster using the following commands and validate the ako pod status.

     <!-- /* cSpell:disable */ -->
      ```bash
-    ## Use the following command to get the admin context of workload Cluster.
+    ## Use the following command to get the admin context of Service Service Cluster.

     tanzu cluster kubeconfig get sfo01w0tkgshared01 --admin